alexandrascript/tech-writing-tools/accessibility/style.md

 ### Write inclusive documentation

+- Avoid "simple" and "simply".
+   - What might be simple for you might not be simple for others.
 - Avoid bias and harm when discussing disability and accessibility.
 - Use diverse and inclusive examples.
    - Use diverse names, genders, ages, and locations in examples.